-While at the NTSB, Ms. Rodriguez served as the lead agency attorney for major investigations in all modes of transportation, including those of the sinking of the El Faro cargo ship, the crash of the first SpaceShipTwo commercial spacecraft, the crash of Asiana Airlines Flight 214 and the battery fire on a Japan Airlines Boeing 787 at Boston's Logan International Airport.
-She also was lead agency counsel for investigations of the pipeline explosion in Sissonville, W.Va., the Seastreak ferry accident in New York City, the bridge collapse over the Skagit River in northwestern Washington, the collision between a Metrolink train and a pickup truck in Oxnard, Calif., and the Amtrak train derailment in Philadelphia.
+Prior to joining Holland & Knight, Ms. Rodriguez served as an assistant general counsel with the NTSB, where she served as the lead agency attorney for major investigations in all modes of transportation, including those of the crash of the first SpaceShipTwo commercial spacecraft, the crash of Asiana Airlines Flight 214, the sinking of the El Faro cargo ship and the battery fire on a Japan Airlines Boeing 787 at Boston's Logan International Airport.
+She also was lead agency counsel for investigations of the pipeline explosion in Sissonville, West Virginia, the Seastreak ferry accident in New York City, the bridge collapse over the Skagit River in northwestern Washington, the collision between a Metrolink train and a pickup truck in Oxnard, California, and the Amtrak train derailment in Philadelphia.

 Ms. Rodriguez provided the NTSB with extensive knowledge on export control issues, advising on licensing requirements and control of information subject to the International Traffic in Arms Regulations (ITAR) and the Export Administration Regulations (EAR).
 She liaised with the U.S. Department of State's Directorate of Defense Trade Controls (DDTC) on ITAR matters and the U.S. Department of Commerce's Bureau of Industry and Security (BIS) on EAR matters, as well as the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) on the applicability of economic embargoes to entities involved in NTSB investigations.
 Ms. Rodriguez was also the lead agency attorney for information law issues.
-She advised the agency on administrative appeals and litigation under FOIA, Privacy Act matters, and the agency's handling of trade secret and confidential commercial information.
-In addition, Ms. Rodriguez served as an instructor for NTSB Training Center Accident Investigation Courses in Ashburn, Va.
+She advised the agency on administrative appeals and litigation under the Freedom of Information Act (FOIA), Privacy Act matters and the agency's handling of trade secret and confidential commercial information.
+In addition, Ms. Rodriguez served as an instructor for NTSB Training Center Accident Investigation Courses in Ashburn, Virginia.

 Ms. Rodriguez is an instrument-rated, commercial pilot and certified flight instructor with approximately 560 flight hours in single-engine aircraft.
 She previously served as squadron commander for a Civil Air Patrol volunteer search and rescue squadron operating out of Austin-Bergstrom International Airport in Austin, Texas.